npm/rfcs/README.md

 * Copy `accepted/0000-template.md` into `accepted/0000-your-rfc-name.md`.
 * Fill in and edit the template with your own proposal.
 * Submit a PR to the `npm/rfcs` repo.
+* Link to the PR in [the RFCs forum on npm.community](https://npm.community/c/ideas/rfcs)
 * Tell all your friends! (don't ping npm folks -- we already get notified RFCs)

 ## How does review work?